johnser/BlueProx/README.md

 	> Note that unless you have a deep cycle battery in your car, the manufactures of lead acid batteries recommend that you never go below 50% depth of discharge.
 For my group size 35 battery, that is no less than [12.20V](https://www.energymatters.com.au/components/battery-voltage-discharge/).
 	>Assuming a fully charged battery, BlueProx cannot consume more than ***250 Wh*** in a month (assuming that the battery has [44 Ah](https://www.batteryequivalents.com/group-35-batteries-dimensions-features-and-recommendations.html) at 12V)
  3. The digital key must be able to be moved from phone to phone without reprogramming the BlueProx
 	>This means that BlueProx cannot use Bluetooth MAC IDs to unlock or lock the car.
 Even if an Android phone's Bluetooth MAC didn't change regularly ([it does, since Android 8.0)](https://source.android.com/devices/tech/connect/wifi-mac-randomization), I can't use a Bluetooth MAC address as it would change from phone to phone.
-Ideally, some other method should be used to identify my key.
+Ideally, some other method should be used to identify the digital key.

 # Hardware
 ## ~~ESP32~~
 ![ESP32](https://user-images.githubusercontent.com/17463970/80718810-77ada500-8aaf-11ea-98d7-eb4f79fe619e.png)

 Originally, an ESP32 was chosen for this project.
-It was low cost, low power* and had nice additional features like a Wi-Fi radio, lots of sample code and a "ultra-low power mode".
+It was low cost, low power* and had nice additional features like a Wi-Fi radio, lots of sample code and a heavily advertised "ultra-low power mode".

  - *The ESP32 has four modes: Active, Modem Sleep, Light and Deep Sleep.
 The issue is that the Bluetooth radio is disabled in all modes besides Active mode.
 In Active mode, the ESP32 consumes ~500mA, which is 2.5W.

 In a month, the ESP32 would consume 1825 Wh.
 Thats over x7 our design requirement of 250 Wh!
+Or to put it a different way: a dead car battery in
 Power consumption of 2.5W means that the ESP32 is dead in the water, and lower power Bluetooth radio must be sourced to move forward.
 >Note: This is a real shame, because the ESP32 consumes only ~1mA in Light sleep.
 Too bad all the radios are unusable in this state.